Functional Abilities and Performance Standards

 Badges must be returned to the Director of Records and Registration if a student withdraws from the College or takes a leave of absence.
 Lost ID badges can be replaced (for a fee) at the Mount Carmel West Safety and Security Office.

-Dress Code – College Areas/Hospital Campus
+Student Attire – College Areas/Hospital Campus

 Students should present a positive, businesslike, and professional image through dress and actions.
 In classrooms, main lounge, first floor of the College, the pedestrian mall, cafeteria, and library, all students are expected to wear clothing that is neat, clean, and appropriate for the setting.
 The style of clothing must not be unduly revealing; proper undergarments are to be worn and not visible.
 Short shorts, mini-skirts, tank tops, house slippers, and pajamas are not permitted.
 Leggings or tights can only be worn if covered by a top, tunic, or jacket that extends two inches above the knees.
 The length of dresses and skirts must be no shorter than two inches above the knees.
 Jeans/denim must be intact throughout, without rips or holes in them.